White sauce pasta is every household favorite. The creamy, rich,…

-Everyone’s body is different, so single diet cannot be appropriate for everyone.
+Everyone’s body is different, so a single diet cannot be appropriate for everyone.
 It actually depends on the symptoms you have.
-Like in many cases citrus fruit, rice and dal doesn’t suits arthritis patients and some can easily go for it.
-And if its not suiting you, then you should avoid it.
-Other wise it can lead to multiple consequences.
+Like in many cases citrus fruit, rice, and dal doesn’t suit arthritis patients and some can easily go for it.
+And if it’s not suiting you, then you should avoid it.
+Otherwise it can lead to multiple consequences.
 So, here we are framing a basic diet plan for arthritis patients to consider.
 People with rheumatoid arthritis or osteoarthritis can follow the following meal plan.

 - Meal 1/Early Morning Meal

 Gilroy juice/ methi water/ wheatgrass juice

 Oats cheela/moong dal cheela/vermicelli/oats milk/fruit with milk(avoid citrus fruits)

 Any fruit(except citrus fruit)